Skip to main content

 export class SomeModule {}

-After such a passing, consumers of providers can use SomeService within SomeModule.
-The identical result will be if we pass the same provider in object format:
+After such a transfer, consumers of providers can use SomeService within SomeModule.
+The result will be identical if we pass the same provider in the object format:

 import { featureModule } from '@ditsmod/core';